EffectOrientedProgramming/book/Chapters/04_Initialization.md

       BreadStoreBought.layer
 ```

-`serviceWithZIO` takes a generic parameter, which is the type it needs to do the work specified by the argument.
+`serviceWithZIO` takes a generic parameter, which is the *type* it needs to do the work.
-That argument must be a function; here it is the lambda `bread => bread.eat`.
 Here, `serviceWithZIO` says, "I need an object that conforms to the `trait Bread`."
+The argument to `serviceWithZIO` does the work.
+That argument must be a function that returns an Effect---in this case it is the lambda `bread => bread.eat`.
-Once it gets that object it becomes the `bread` parameter in the lambda.
+The object it receives from `serviceWithZIO` becomes the `bread` parameter in the lambda.

 The whole point of this mechanism is to separate the argument from the function call so that we can make that argument part of the initialization specification.
 The initialization specification is the `provide` method,
   which takes one or more `ZLayer` objects and uses them to get the necessary arguments to fill in and complete the code, in this case `bread => bread.eat`.

-Although this example is simple enough that you could easily write it without using `ZLayer`, when you start dealing with multiple dependencies, things rapidly get unmanageable.
+Although this example is simple enough that you could easily write it without using `ZLayer`, when you start dealing with multiple dependencies, things rapidly become unmanageable.
-`ZLayer` keeps everything organized and ensures that all the startup dependencies are provided and correct.
+`ZLayer` keeps everything organized and ensures that all startup dependencies are provided and correct.

 ### Missing Dependencies